 1. LOWER RISK OF INJURIES IN GENERAL

-When you build muscle mass in general it means you will have extra protection for all your major joints.
+When you build lean muscle mass in general it means you will have extra protection for all your major joints.
 This is a very good thing as it will keep your body more stable not only during exercise, but also doing any other everyday tasks, thus making you much less prone to injuries and sprains in general.

 2. STRONGER CONNECTIVE TISSUE